dominikz98/Clizer/docs/utils.md

 ConsoleExtensions.WriteColoredLine(ConsoleColor.Red, "ERROR");
 ```

+## Cancellation Binding
+Passed CancellationTokens will automatecally be triggerd by pressing STRG + C.

 ## File Accessor
 With IClizerFileAccessor you can create and inject a file accessor to encapsulate file management.